-This section defines and discuss the submittal and processing of alluvial fan cases.
-MT-2 requests for alluvial fan cases require scientific and engineering knowledge of an alluvial fan and how to identify it, alluvial fan flooding and how to analyze it and determine the SFHA associated with it, and knowledge of the applicable NFIP regulations.
+This section defines and discusses the submittal and processing of alluvial fan cases.
+MT-2 requests for alluvial fan cases require the following:

+- Alluvial fan flooding and how to analyze it and determine the SFHA associated with it. - Knowledge of the applicable NFIP regulations.

 Submittal and processing of MT-2 alluvial fan cases requires knowledge of the science of alluvial fans, sediment transport analysis, scour analysis, the use of the Fan program, and two-dimensional hydraulic models.